davidasboth/davidasboth.github.io/content/articles/projects/the-junk-in-fallout-4.md

 ### Post-script

 Since writing this tutorial (in 2016) I discovered pandas has a `read_html()` method, which scans an entire HTML document and extracts all `<table>` elements as pandas DataFrames.
 You should definitely use that instead of looping over table rows and cells, but I'm keeping this tutorial as it was, since it's still instructive.

-_This post originally appeared on my blog in 2016_